VanDng/RopeJumpingSensor/README.md

 Because the pre-trained model does not directly counts a full motion but returns keypoints, I have to process the keypoints in order to determine whether a full motion is completed.

 My very first step is to eliminate unnecessary prediction results, I call it noise reducing.
-I think it will be helpful for further step.
+I think it will be helpful for further steps.

  ![Ts_overall](/doc/noise_reducing.png)

  What's next?
+The idea is to analyse the pattern of waves.
+The waves in the image above presenting my left shoulder position while I am doing rope jumping.
+When I jump up and down, the wave goes up and down, respectively.

-I dont know haha.
+ For the implementation, I dont know haha.
 I will get back and think more.
 I jot everything down here mainly for myself, so later I will understand what is going on ~

 # How to Run